 Bad matcha is actually much worse than Two-Buck Chuck; it’s more like pouring a glass of “cooking wine.”
 Which is what it is, in essence: most matcha is meant for culinary purposes.
 It may still have enough of a “matcha” taste to taste ok as green tea ice cream, as cookies and cakes and all kinds of confections.
 The fats and sugars in those confections will often mask off-flavors, and the result will be quasi-acceptable.

 Great matcha is very, very different.
-It is meant to be drank, like wine, not used as a cooking ingredient.
+It is meant to be drunk, like wine, not used as a cooking ingredient.
 (We doubt there is anyone on earth who dumps half a bottle of Echezeaux into a pasta sauce.)
 All of the amino acids, umami, and acid structure of great matcha remain intact when brewed into a nice cup, but are destroyed/rendered undetectable if fat, sugar, and heat enter the picture.

 So: think of great matcha as great wine.
 And think of culinary matcha as cooking wine.
 The parallels are pretty much exact.